electron/electron/docs/styleguide.md

 The title can be `###` or `####`-levels depending on whether it is an event of a module or a class.

-The arguments of an event have the same rules as methods.
+The arguments of an event follow the same rules as methods.

 ### Properties